laughtersec/Fuzzing-Reversing/Windows Internals/Processes.md

 An access token is an object that describes the *security context* of a process or [[Threads|thread]].
 The information in a token includes the identity and privileges of the user account associated with the process or thread.
 When a user logs on, the system verifies the user's password by comparing it with information stored in a security database.
 If the password is *authenticated*, the system produces an access token.
 Every process executed on behalf of this user has a copy of this access token.

 # Virtual Address Descriptor (VAD)
 A fundamental component in the memory management system of Windows.
 Primarily, it is responsible for managing and tracking the memory allocations within a process's virtual address space.

+The structure of a VAD is a binary tree, with each node representing a block of virtual memory.

+It represents a layer of abstraction between the physical memory (RAM) installed in a computer and the memory addresses that software applications use.
+When a process allocates memory (like by using VirtualAlloc), an entry is created in the VAD tree.